byrd-laif/soilMakers/lifeStylesForChange/kefirMilkAlchemy.md

 #### *Method*

-1. Place fresh Kefir Grains in clean glass jar and add fresh milk.
+**1. Place fresh Kefir Grains in clean glass jar and add fresh milk.**

-2. Gently stir contents, cover with a secure lid, and let sit at room temperature for about 24 hours, or until product thickens or sours to liking.
+**2. Gently stir contents and cover with a secure lid.**

+Ferment at room temperature for about 24 hours, or until product thickens or sours to liking.

-Traditional kefir was made in goatskin bags hung near a doorway as to be knocked by anyone passing through and keep the milk and kefir grains well mixed.
+*Traditional kefir was made in goatskin bags hung near a doorway as to be knocked by anyone passing through and keep the milk and kefir grains well mixed.*

-3. Straining Liquid Kefir
+**3. Straining Liquid Kefir**

 Once Kefir has fermented to taste, separate the Kefir Grains from the Liquid Kefir.
 First, stir or shake to gain an even consistency.
 Placing a strainer over the open mouth of a wide container, pour the whole contents through the strainer.
 If necessary use a spoon to gently encourage the kefir milk through the strainer.
 Do Not press the grain into the strainer.

+**4. Store the Kefir Milk**

-4. Store the Kefir Milk in a clean airtight sealed bottle.
+Store in a clean airtight sealed bottle.
 Kefir milk may be consumed at once.

 1 to 2 days storage in the fridge or ripened at room temperature improves flavor and increases nutritional value.
 Vitamins B1, B6 and B9(folic acid) increase during storage.

-5. Wash the fermenting jar and repeat.
+**5. Wash the fermenting jar and repeat.**

 After straining, the grains are placed back into a clean fermenting vessel with fresh milk, repeating the process without rinsing the grains.